 You might have heard me mention that I grew up as a slightly feral farm child a time or two.
 Well it bears repeating.
 I also grew up learning the ins and outs of Southern etiquette.
 I took a manners class, and I also went through the debutante process.
 It can occasionally feel strange to have both the tomboy and the ultra feminine rattling around in my brain and my habits.
 But I’ve noticed that it doesn’t always feel like there’s room for both.
 So for the next few weeks, I’m going to look into some of those quirks.

 I have to be honest here, I’ve been hesitant to dig into topics that are perceived as only relevant to females.
 I’ve been vacillating because I feel like the second I go there my work will be solidified as “for women”, and I find being pigeonholed by my gender unbelievably frustrating.
-I went to a writers’ conference at the very beginning of my career (ten whole months ago) and there was a panel discussion on why men don’t read female writers’ work (this conclusion was based on a Barna survey that I can’t put my hands on at the moment, but I’ll keep looking for it!).
+I went to a writers’ conference at the very beginning of my career (ten whole months ago) and there was a panel discussion on why men don’t read female writers’ work (this conclusion was based on a survey that I can’t put my hands on).
 The discussion talked about book cover art, topics, amount of books each gender reads, and the effects that these variables can have on who picks up what book.

 So, I have stayed away from writing about “women’s issues” up until now.
 I want to explore topics that are deeply relevant to being a human, not just the female or male experience.
 I believe that while our basic experiences may be different, if we dig down, we can find connections, relatability, and understanding.
 I also believe that it benefits us deeply to read the stories of people who do not share our experiences and to listen to what they have to say.

 I’d love to hear y’all’s feedback along the way!
-Feel free to comment on the blogs or send me a message via the “contact me” page.
+Feel free to comment on the blogs.